pipesjs/core/README.md

 `pipe` function takes a transform function or generator and an opts object; returns a TransforBlueprint that can be used to create `transform streams`.

-If a `Generator Function` is passed, it is consumed entirely on each transform call and results enqueud.
+If a `Generator Function` is passed, it is consumed entirely on each transform call and results enqueued.
 Backpressure is handled automatically and if `stream` is cancelled, any live `generator` is gracefully shutdown.
 On shutdown, `generator` is sent `true` as a signal to prepare shutdown.

 If the function doesn't return anything or returns `undefined`, nothing is written on the stream.